guizhen-wang/guizhen-wang.github.io/skills.md

 ## Programming

-* Nearly ten-years desktop application developments, using C++, Java, OpenGL, SQL
+* Nearly ten-years desktop application developments, using C++, Java, OpenGL, and SQL
-* One-year web application development using python, FLASK, D3js
+* One-year web application development using python, FLASK, and D3.js
 * Long-time data analysis using R and Matlab
 * Experienced in data processing in a cloud platform (e.g., Spark + HDFS)

 ## Database

 * Developed advanced sampling approaches that allows client-side applications sampling data on the fly and conducting progressive analysis.
-Developed approaches are suitable for client-server architecture and database storage schemes (e.g., buffer)
+Developed approaches are suitable for a client-server architecture and exisiting database storage schemes (e.g., buffer)

 ## Statistics and Machine Learning